 Queensland's capital, Brisbane, is 1700km from Port Douglas by road - taking roughly 20-23 hours.
 So you can either make the journey to Port Douglas part of you holiday by hiring a campervan or just fly right in to Cairns.

 Port Douglas accommodation - Book your perfect tropical holiday now.
 We have many budget accommodation options and can recommend some great family holiday resorts as well.
 Browse through our selection of 3 to 5 stars, offering everything from hotels and holiday apartments to full service beachside resorts.
 The wide range of vacation options for Port Douglas is complemented by the world class array of restaurants and boutique shops.

 Port Douglas holiday packages are the best way to make the most out of your escape and offer significant savings.
 From the magnificent Port Douglas marina explore the Great Barrier Reef with one of the local fishing charters, diving, or reef cruise companies.
 Combine transfers, tours, meals and more to make holiday packages that save you a bundle on your Port Douglas holiday.

 The town of Port Douglas was founded in 1877 after a nearby gold discovery.
 The population grew quickly but dwindled again once the Scenic Railway from Kuranda was built in 1891.
-A cyclone leveled Port Douglas in 1911.
-The town was largely left alone till the 1980's when Christopher Skase financed the world class Sheraton Mirage and Marina Mirage.
+A cyclone levelled Port Douglas in 1911.
+The town was largely left alone till the 1980's when Christopher Skase financed the world class Sheraton Mirage and The Reef Marina.